“You are the salt of the earth.”

 Because our conversation has been full of grace, when these questions come we have an opportunity to sprinkle a little salt in and share some life changing truths with them.
 If we build credibility with people by extending grace, they will be much more open to hearing the truth that has the power to set them free.

-Annie and I are serving the Lord in the US and other parts of the world.
+Annie and I are serving the Lord in the US, Africa, India, South America and beyond.
 We are training leaders and helping build great local churches.
 Would you consider joining our team?
 Just click here to get involved.
 Thanks so much!